Renovamen/Image-Captioning/models/encoders/README.md

-This folder contains implementions of encoders for different models.
+This folder contains implementions of encoders of different models.
+Now supports:

-Now support ResNet101 based encoder only.
+- ResNet-101